HallbjornDeFi/NeuralNetCoin/README.md

 # 🧠 NeuralNet Coin (NNC)
 ### “Social-AI First — Building a Trust Layer for the Internet”

-NeuralNet Coin (NNC) is a Solana Token-2022 asset powering the world’s first **Social-AI Trust Engine** — a decentralized system designed to detect scams, bots, and fake engagement across social and retail platforms while rewarding the humans who defend the network.
+NeuralNet Coin (NNC) is a Solana Token-2022 project powering the world’s first **Social-AI Trust Engine** — a decentralized infrastructure layer designed to detect scams, bots, coordinated inauthentic behavior, and fake engagement across social platforms and retail systems.
 NNC is not a meme.
-It is **infrastructure** — a trust rail for the next decade of human–AI interaction.
+It is **infrastructure** — a trust protocol for the next decade of AI-driven communication.

 ---

 # 📌 Mission Statement

-Modern internet platforms optimize for engagement, not truth.
-This produces:
+The modern internet optimizes for **engagement**, not **truth**, resulting in:

 - Bots
 - Fake engagement
 - Scam funnels
 - Manipulated metrics
-- Coordinated inauthentic behavior
+- Coordinated shill networks
-- Massive retail ad-fraud losses
+- Massive ad-fraud losses for retail and enterprise

-NNC solves this by building a **Social-AI Economy** where:
+NNC builds a **Social-AI Economy** where:

-- AI detects malicious patterns
+- AI detects malicious behavior
 - Humans label and defend the network
-- Contributors earn NNC
+- NNC rewards real contributions
-- Brands pay in NNC for trust-filtered analytics
+- Retail and enterprise pay in NNC for trust-filtered intelligence
-- A clean, verifiable attention layer emerges
+- The internet gains a clean, verifiable attention layer

-This is **AI × Crypto × Social Infrastructure**.
+This is **AI × Crypto × Trust Infrastructure**.

 ---

 # 🧩 Core Components

-## 1. Social-AI Trust Engine
+## **1. Social-AI Trust Engine**
 A real-time AI system that:

-- Flags bots, scammers, CIB networks
+- Detects bots, scammers, and botnets
 - Scores interactions as Trusted / Suspicious / High-Risk
+- Powers scam-detection bots and browser overlays
-- Provides trust overlays for creators, brands, and communities
+- Provides risk maps for creators, brands, and communities
-- Powers scam-detection bots and browser extensions
-- Enables trust-filtered retail funnels
+- Enables trust-filtered marketing funnels

-Outputs include risk flags, trust scores, human/bot likelihood, and behavioral explanations.
+Outputs include: trust scores, bot-likelihood vectors, behavior explanations, and CIB detection.

 ---

-## 2. Engage-to-Earn (E2E)
+## **2. Engage-to-Earn (E2E)**
-NNC’s version of "mining."
+NNC’s “mining” mechanism.

-Users earn credits (later redeemable as NNC) for:
+Users earn engagement credits — redeemable for NNC — by:

 - Reporting scams
-- Labeling malicious content
+- Labeling malicious behavior
-- Training verification models
+- Testing and training AI detection models
-- Participating in trust-model evaluations
+- Participating in Trust-Engine evaluations

-Redemptions occur through **emission-capped epochs**.
+Redemptions occur through **emission-capped epochs** to prevent inflation.

 ---

-## 3. DecentraNet Marketplace
+## **3. DecentraNet Marketplace**
-A peer-to-peer marketplace where:
+A service marketplace where users can buy and sell:

+- Digital services (design, coding, AI tools, consulting)
-- Services & goods are priced in NNC
+- Phygital goods
-- Trust scores boost visibility
-- Optional escrow protects buyers
+- Optional escrow protection
-- Digital and phygital commerce coexist
+- Trust-scored seller rankings

-This becomes an early **utility sink** for NNC.
+One of the earliest **utility sinks** for NNC.

 ---

-## 4. NNC Fee Router (On-Chain Program)
+## **4. NNC Fee Router (On-Chain Program)**
-A Solana program applying a **3% fee (max 25 NNC)** to designated flows such as:
+A Solana program applying:

+- **3% fee (max 25 NNC)** to designated flows
-- Marketplace trades
+  - Marketplace transactions
-- Enterprise trust-filtering
+  - Enterprise trust-filtering subscriptions
-- Subscription integrations
+  - SaaS Trust Engine integrations

-Fees route to:
+Fee Split:
 - Treasury
 - Burns
 - Contributor incentives

-The base NNC mint itself remains **0% tax**.
+The base NNC mint itself has **0% tax**.

 ---